Olical/cljs-test-runner/README.md

 ### Advanced compilation

-This actually applies to everything other than `{:optimizations :none}` (which is the default).
-To use any Closure Compiler optimisation levels you will need to create an EDN file containing something like this:
+To use Closure Compiler advanced optimisation levels you will need to create an EDN file like this:

 ```edn
 {:optimizations :advanced}
 ```

-The Closure Compiler requires the generated test runner to be on the path so you'll need to add this to your `:paths` key in your `deps.edn`:
+The Closure Compiler then requires the generated test runner to be on the path so you'll need to add this to your `:paths` key in your `deps.edn`:

 ```edn
 :paths ["src" "test" "cljs-test-runner-out/gen"]